boolesrings/Simple-Mathjax-wordpress-plugin/readme.txt

 A preference pane is added to the "Settings" group where you can modify the CDN used (the mathjax server) and the configuration (if you know about mathjax configuration specifications).
-You can also specify a LaTeX "preamble" of newcommnds which will be loaded in a hidden element near the top of each page.
+You can also specify a LaTeX "preamble" of newcommands which will be loaded in a hidden element near the top of each page.

+== Installation ==

+As per usual

+== Changelog ==

+0.0 initial release